15 Steps to Buying a House in California

 In this market, even though it’s showing signs of cooling off a bit, you may not get exactly what you want.
 So it’s important to know where you’re willing to compromise and where you need to stand firm.

 Your agent will help you navigate available homes and help you decide when or if you need to settle.
 Del Real says we’re moving out of the period when people had to settle for a home when inventory was low but they were still getting an amazing interest rate.
-Now, he says, “in a way, you’re settling on [rates], but you get a selection of homes.”
+Now, he says, “In a way, you’re settling on [rates], but you get a selection of homes.”

 8. Make a strong offer

 There are a few things you can do to make your offer more appealing to a seller — and it’s not all about price.
-Sure, offering above asking is one strategy, but your agent can guide you through what makes the most sense depending on the market.
+Sure, offering above asking is one strategy, but your agent can guide you through what makes the most sense, depending on the market.

-Del Real notes that he sees more sellers in California accepting VA or CalHFA loans than he has in the last few years.
+Del Real notes that he sees more sellers in California accepting VA or CalHFA loans than he has in the past few years.
 As the market slows down, he says that sellers are more willing to consider buyers with these types of financing.

 If you’re looking to negotiate on the purchase price, Del Real suggests having the seller give credits that will allow you to pay for mortgage discount points, effectively lowering your interest rate and saving you money over the life of the loan.
 Del Real suggests finding a seller “that’s willing to give you a 2% credit to buy down your rate.”
 This allows the buyer to make a higher offer while potentially paying less over the life of the loan.